lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 _Azolla_ its aquatic lifestyle makes the fern highly dependent on fresh water.
 Even its name is derived from this property, 'Azo' is greek for 'dry' and 'allyo' for 'kill'.
 The fern spreads horizontally over the water surface, darkening the water column.
-This property makes _Azolla_ as infamous under ecologists, as it is famous in symbiosis research.
+This property makes _Azolla_ as infamous under ecologists, as it is famous in symbiosis research [@Madeira2016a].
 Bigger plants break irregularly into smaller ones, genetically identical, but physically separate; forming a big green floating mat.
 _Azolla_ mats are known for their high growth rate and high protein content.
-A mat can grow so spectacularly fast, that _Azolla_ is thought to have overgrown the entire north pole for some time in geological history.
+A mat can grow so spectacularly fast, that _Azolla_ is thought to have overgrown the entire north pole for some time in geological history [@Brinkhuis2006].
 This "_Azolla_ event" is associated with a steep decline in global CO2 concentration in the air.
-Within human history, _Azolla_ has traditionally been used in rice paddy fields.
+Within human history, _Azolla_ has traditionally been used in rice paddy fields [@Wagner1997b;@Shi1988].
 Its main function was to prevent toxic cyanobacteria from growing in the water.
-Any surplus was feed for animals.
+Any surplus was fed to livestock.
-Some of today's agricultural challenges seem to be a perfect fit for _Azolla_: limit arable land, nitrogen fertilizer excesses, and protein shortage.
+Some of today's agricultural challenges seem to be a perfect fit for _Azolla_: limited arable land, nitrogen fertilizer excesses, and protein shortage [@Bijl2014].
 _Azolla_ is an amazingly interesting plant, in this section I'll elaborate shortly on all these statements.

 ## _Azolla_ physiology

 _Azolla_ stems spread horizontally over the water surface.
 At stem nodes, leaves and roots are attached.
-_Azolla_ leaves are highly adapted to the ferns living style.
+_Azolla_ leaves are highly adapted to the fern's living style.
 They are bi-lobed; both lobes being directed either up- or down-ward.
 The lower lobe is razor-thin, translucent-looking and concave.
 It lies on the water like a boat, suspending the stem and upper leaf lobe above.